 Pathward is a leader in providing innovative financial solutions to consumers and businesses in under-served niche markets and believes in financial inclusion for all.
-Pathward includes the following divisions to serve our customer's needs:
+Pathward includes the following business lines to serve our customer's needs:

-Banking as a Service (BaaS) Division
+Banking as a Service (BaaS) Business Line

-The Banking as a Service (BaaS) division serves consumers often overlooked by traditional banks and strives to ensure everyone has access to the kind of financial products that most people take for granted.
-Pathward has Payments, Issuing and Tax Solutions product lines.
+The Banking as a Service (BaaS) business line serves consumers often overlooked by traditional banks and strives to ensure everyone has access to the kind of financial products that most people take for granted.
+Pathward has Payments, Issuing, Credit, and Tax Solutions product lines.

 The Payments Solutions product line includes ATM, ACH, merchant acquiring, and direct to debit solutions.
 Issuing Solutions product line includes DDA and Prepaid Accounts.
 Pathward is one of the largest issuers of prepaid cards in the U.S., having issued more than a billion cards in partnership with banks, program managers, payment providers and other businesses.
+Credit Solutions provides a total solution for marketplace lending, including underwriting and loan management in the direct-to-consumer credit business.
 The Tax Solutions product line offers free and interest-based refund advance loans, tax refund-transfer solutions, and commercial loans to tax preparers (software purchases, start-up costs, and loyalty cards).